David-McKenna/udpPacketManager/paper/paper.md

-Pulsars and Rotating Radio Transients [@realta; @mckennaRRAT] in Ireland since early 2020, alongside multi-site work with Breakthrough Listen in the search for extraterrestrial life (SETI) in coordination with the Sweedish LOFAR station at Onsala since 2021 [@johnsonSETI] and observations of Jupiter in coordination with the French LOFAR station and one of the German LOFAR stations, at Postdam, in 2022 [@louisJupiter].
+Pulsars and Rotating Radio Transients [@realta; @mckennaRRAT] in Ireland since early 2020, alongside multi-site work with Breakthrough Listen in the search for extraterrestrial life (SETI) in coordination with the Swedish LOFAR station at Onsala since 2021 [@johnsonSETI] and observations of Jupiter in coordination with the French LOFAR station and one of the German LOFAR stations, at Postdam, in 2022 [@louisJupiter].